wifiphisher/extra-phishing-pages/README.md

 # Disclaimer

-Authors do not own the logos under the directory.
+This repository may contain logos from third parties.
 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.